masonamadeus/the-bodge-lab/content/.config/about the site.md

 - Your User-Agent string, which identifies your browser application.
 - Your primary language preferences.
-- The total screen resolution (width and height) of the display.
+- The total screen resolution (width and height) of your display.
-- The time zone offset from UTC in minutes.
+- Your time zone offset from UTC in minutes.
-- The number of logical processor cores (threads) available on the system.
+- The number of logical processor cores (threads) available on your system.
-- The approximate device RAM/memory size.
+- The approximate RAM/memory available on your device.
-- The device pixel ratio (screen pixel density).
+- Your device's pixel ratio (screen pixel density).

 ``

-- The browser vendor string.
+- Your browser's vendor string.
-- The screen color depth (bit depth).
+- The color bit depth of your device..
-- A flag indicating if the browser is being controlled by automated software (like Selenium).
+- A flag indicating if youre browser is being controlled by automated software (like Selenium).
 - The *available* screen resolution (width and height, excluding OS taskbars or docks).
-- The maximum number of simultaneous touch contacts the device supports.
+- The maximum number of simultaneous touch contacts your device supports.
 - Your Do Not Track (DNT) preference.
-- The IANA time zone identifier (e.g., "America/New_York").
+- Your IANA time zone identifier (e.g., "America/New_York").

 {%endgrid%}